wp-plugins/medialibrary-feeder/readme.txt

 9. Appearance of the short code

 == Changelog ==

+= 2.11 =
+Add screen of donate.
+Change the display of the message.
+Change readme.txt.
+Change /languages.

 = 2.10 =
 Fixed a problem of Java Script for admin screen.